confluentinc/confluent-kubernetes-examples/2022-polaris/samples/quickstart-deploy/README.rst

         --set image.pullPolicy="IfNotPresent" \
         --set imagePullSecretRef="confluent-registry"

 #.
-Deploy the Blueprint and the Confluent cluster class CRs:
+Review and deploy the Blueprint and the Confluent cluster class CRs:

    .. sourcecode:: bash